 SPECIAL NOTICE

 If you have disabled homeschooled children that need to receive special services under the provisions of this new law, please note that the signing of this bill sets into motion a 30-day window in which you need to make a written request to your school district for such services.
-The details and the procedures of this are still to be worked out – please go to
+The details and the procedures of this are still to be worked out – please go to www.piccnys.com for the latest information on this.
+It will be posted as soon as it becomes available.

 Thank you very your participation in helping protect and maintain homeschooling rights in New York,